Azure/functions-action/README.md

 If you are have extension project(s) in your repo, these templates will **NOT** resolve the **extensions.csproj** in your project.
 If you want to use binding extensions (e.g. Blob/Queue/EventHub Triggers), please consider [registering Azure Functions binding extensions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-register) in your host.json.

 Alternatively, you can add a `- run: dotnet build --output ./bin` step **before** functions-action step.

+"Remove additional files at destination" is not supported by Kudu deploy method which is used in this action and should be handled separately.
+When a new build is deployed with zipdeploy, files and directories that were created by the previous deployment but are no longer present in the build will be deleted.
+Any other files and directories found in the site that aren't being overwritten by the deployment, such as those placed there via FTP or created by your app during runtime, will be preserved.

 ## Using Publish Profile as Deployment Credential (recommended)
 You may want to get the publish profile from your function app.